adiospace/adio-theme/README.md

 [Vundle](https://github.com/gmarik/vundle) or
 [Pathogen](https://github.com/tpope/vim-pathogen).

-For example, if you have Vundle installed, you just declare a bundle in your `.vimrc', and then run :BundleInstall vim command.
+For example, if you have Vundle installed, you just declare the bundle you wish to install in your `.vimrc`, and then run `:BundleInstall` Vim command.

     Bundle 'adrianolaru/vim-adio'